Davrosx/esphome-somfy-cover-remote/README.md

 The *Somfy_Remote_Lib* library defaults to sending a command four times.
 Some devices do not handle this well and should only reveive the command one time.
 For these devices the optional parameter `repeat_command_count` can be set in the yaml for the cover.

 ## Credits
-I originally used the ESPHome custom component from [evgeni](https://github.com/evgeni/esphome-configs/) after I found his article [Controlling Somfy roller shutters using an ESP32 and ESPHome](https://www.die-welt.net/2021/06/controlling-somfy-roller-shutters-using-an-esp32-and-esphome/).
+Project originally used the ESPHome custom component from [evgeni](https://github.com/evgeni/esphome-configs/) after finding his article [Controlling Somfy roller shutters using an ESP32 and ESPHome](https://www.die-welt.net/2021/06/controlling-somfy-roller-shutters-using-an-esp32-and-esphome/).

-But I wanted to be able to specify the cover position by used the ESPHome [Time Based Cover](https://esphome.io/components/cover/time_based.html) component.
-I used the code from evgeni as as base and used the ESPHome Custom component option to implement this.
-Since the Custom component option is deprecated and removed, I needed another solution.
-Therefore I created this external component.
+Project needed to be able to specify the cover position by used the ESPHome [Time Based Cover](https://esphome.io/components/cover/time_based.html) component.
+Code was used from evgeni as as base and used the ESPHome Custom component option to implement this.
+Since the Custom component option is deprecated and removed, the project needed another solution.
+Therefore this external component was created.